-If you are unable to study or believe your progress is being significantly disrupted then you must let your school know immediately.
+If you are unable to study or believe your progress is being significantly disrupted then you must let your Graduate School know immediately.

 If you need a short period of absence from your studies, your supervisor/s may be able to authorise this.
 You and your supervisor must agree that the absence won't have any effect on your ability to meet deadlines for your research studies, including the transfer deadline and the maximum time limit for the submission of your thesis.
 Typical reasons for authorised absence include short periods of illness (supported by medical evidence) and personal difficulties.

 Length of authorised absences